deklesen/Simba/README.md

 python evaluation.py
 ```

-Alternativly, you can import and call `def analysis` from `evaluation.py`.
+Alternatively, you can import and call the `analysis` function from `evaluation.py`.

 #### Calling Rust
-You can also call the rust code diretly.
+You can also call the rust code directly.
 See the `def call_rust` for more information.
-Note that the network file contains containing a labeled graph specifying the initial state, each line having the form `<Nodeid>;<Label>;<Neighbor1>,<Neighbor2>,...`
+Note that the network file contains a labeled graph specifying the initial state, each line having the form `<Nodeid>;<Label>;<Neighbor1>,<Neighbor2>,...`
 ```sh
 0;I;31,29,94,13,83
 1;S;66,15,73